Connecticut Disabled Veteran Benefits

 - Service: you served in the Army, Navy, Marine Corps, Coast Guard, Air Force, or Space Force, and you are a Connecticut resident.

-- What is exempt: either the dwelling (house or condo unit) you own and live in as your primary residence, or, if you own no dwelling, one motor vehicle you own and keep in Connecticut.
+- What is exempt: either the dwelling (house, condo unit, unit in a common interest community, or mobile/manufactured home) you own and live in as your primary residence, or, if you own no dwelling, one motor vehicle you own and keep in Connecticut.
 It also reaches property held in trust for you, a home you hold as a life tenant (or for a term of years) where you owe the taxes, a primary dwelling on leased or subleased land if the lease is recorded and you pay the property taxes, and a leased motor vehicle.
 It does not cover any part of the dwelling used commercially or rented out.

 - If you own neither a home nor a vehicle: the exemption may apply to a dwelling or vehicle that belongs to (or is held in trust for) your spouse, if you live together.